Carlos Alberto Montaner: 2000s

-In 2004 he was invited by The Miami Herald to be part of its Editorial Board.
-Since then his weekly columns are published in English.
+In 2004 he was invited by The Miami Herald to be part of its editorial board.
+Since then his weekly columns were published in English.

-Other books were Las raíces torcidas de América Latina (2002), América Latina y la cultura occidental (2004) and La libertad y sus enemigos (2005), all dealing with the roots of Latin America poverty and underdevelopment.
-In 2006 Brickell Communicatios Group produced a series of 13 lessons on Cuban history for TV written and narrated by Montaner and also published a book with the scripts - Los Cubanos: historia de Cuba en una lección.
+Books written by Montaner during this period include Las raíces torcidas de América Latina (2002), América Latina y la cultura occidental (2004), and La libertad y sus enemigos (2005), all dealing with the roots of Latin America poverty and underdevelopment.
+In 2006 Brickell Communicatios Group produced a series of 13 lessons on Cuban history for TV written and narrated by Montaner and published a collection of the scripts in the book Los Cubanos: historia de Cuba en una lección.

 In 2007 two more books were published, Las columnas de la libertad and El regreso del idiota, the latter written with Plinio Apuleyo Mendoza and Álvaro Vargas Llosa.

 In March and April 2010, Montaner and Cuban singer Silvio Rodríguez had a "compelling exchange of letters on Cuba".

-Montaner has an honorary doctoral degree from the Universidad Francisco Marroquín.
+Montaner received an honorary doctoral degree from the Universidad Francisco Marroquín.

-His daughter Gina Montaner, was married to journalist Jorge Ramos; they had one daughter, Paola (born 1998).
+His daughter Gina Montaner was married to journalist Jorge Ramos; they had one daughter, Paola (born 1987).

+Death

+On 6 May 2023, Montaner announced that he was suffering from a neurodegenerative illness for which there was no cure.
+Montaner died from the illness on 29 June 2023, at the age of 80.